Who's in charge?

 I designed the infographics in an illustrative style to make them easy to understand and remember.
 They playfully explain how our democracy works, something that is more important now than ever.
 Additionally, I created the handwritten texts for the book. texts in the book.

-Who's in charge? will be available in (online) bookstores from September 30, 2025.
+Who’s in Charge? has been available in bookstores and online since September 30, 2025.

 Book specifications